Social Audits: Looking through the COVID-lense

 With Covid crisis increasing unemployment, many families will get even larger, including other relatives that may have financial or health issues and count on family’s solidarity.

-Understanding the complexity and peculiarities of the social network and relations in sourcing countries is vital for a sound and realistic CSR strategy that adapts to the reality and not the other way around.
+Understanding the complexity and peculiarities of the social network and relations in sourcing countries is vital for a sound and realistic CSR-strategy that adapts to the reality and not the other way around.

 Likewise, we will see more families having got debts to buy medical assistance or treatment.
 Workers with higher private debts are more likely to be abused in jobs, particularly temporary jobs, but not only.
 And social auditors need to be aware of it.

-We will see an increased in the risk of evasion and informality for part-time workers; piece rate and seasonal workers and certainly for workers hired through agencies, with particular attention to be paid to migrant workers and illegal migration.
+We will see an increased risk of evasion and informality for part-time workers; piece rate and seasonal workers and certainly for workers hired through agencies, with particular attention to be paid to migrant workers and illegal migration.

 That is why is crucial to verify during the audit, if former full-time or regular employees have been converted into part-time, seasonal or piece rate workers.
-Check if workers have been dismissed to eventually be hired through agencies or as freelancers.
+Check if workers have been dismissed to eventually been hired through agencies or as freelancers.
 We can anticipate a lot of changes in working arrangement.
 At the same time, we will need to be wise in assessing how in some cases these changes can be a good solution for the workers.

-With regard the risk of illegal deductions, we will need to take the time to verify if deductions for masks, gloves, and other Covid protection equipment have been deducted from payment during the crisis and beyond.
+With regards to the risk of illegal deductions, we will need to take the time to verify if deductions for masks, gloves, and other Covid protection equipment have been deducted from payment during the crisis and beyond.
 Or verify how quarantine period has been calculated and deducted in payment during the period that took place.

 But also, verify if employment was suspended or terminated due to the economic impact of Covid or for health and safety reasons, and if that was the case, check that workers received the allowance, unemployment insurance benefits or assistance to compensate for the loss of earnings incurred as a consequence of the termination.